Ishwar0309/AgriChain/README.md

 For testing:

 1. Deploy Contracts on Ganache
-  a.
-Connect Ganache to Remix IDE.
+-  Connect Ganache to Remix IDE.
-  b.
-Deploy both the contracts in Contracts folder after compiling.
+-  Deploy both the contracts in Contracts folder after compiling.
-  c.
-Copy the contract addressess and assign them to contract and contract1 variables in user/views.py.
+-  Copy the contract addressess and assign them to contract and contract1 variables in user/views.py.
 (Line 31 and 40).

 2. Change Path of SVG files (Present in "user/views.py" at line number --) to Systems directory(Ex: "C://Your path/FoodSupp/user/static/Images/QRfiles/").